rabbai007/swimlane/README.markdown

     bundle lock
     cucumber

-If you see cucumber run at the end with a pending step, then all is right with the world.
+If you run 'cucumber' and 'rake spec' successfully at the end, then all is right with the world.